-Emissions of methane from domestic and commercial waste water have been calculated.
-Emissions from water consumption in food processing industries (breweries, dairies and slaughterhouses) are included for all years since 1990.
-Emissions of methane from industries with their own waste water treatment plants are small, because the plants are mainly aerobic.
+Emissions of methane from domestic waste water and from water consumption in food processing industries (breweries, dairies and slaughterhouses) are included in the inventory.

+No activity data are available for industrial WWTPs.
+Emissions of methane from other industries are not calculated.
 CH_4 from domestic sludge is calculated together with the waste water emissions.